hassio-addons/hassio-vagrant/README.md

 git checkout v1.2.0
 ````

-Once you have cloned the `hassio-vagrant` repository, you can use the following
+Once you have cloned the `hassio-vagrant` repository, use the following
 command to start Hass.io:

 ```bash